DmitriBogdanov/hatman-game/README.md

 ## Some history

 This game was my first truly large personal project.
-The codebase underwent several style changes, switched multiple dependencies (SDL, tinyxml -> SDL, simple_audio, nlohmann_json, SFML -> SFML, UTL)
+The codebase underwent several style changes, switched multiple dependencies (SDL, tinyxml ➞ SDL, simple_audio, nlohmann_json, SFML ➞ SFML, UTL) and changed scope several times.
+Despite some questionable practices in its development, this project went a long way in terms of my personal improvement as a specialist due to sheer coverage and scale of building a fully custom game engine.

-## Known bugs

-- If player saves the game for the first time and goes back to the main menu, the "continue" button will be missing, it appears after a re-launch
-- `temp` directory isn't created automatically if missing, which means player won't be able to save if he deletes it
-- Do away with the console in debug mode, log things to a file
+After a few years I went back to clean up the build system, add some documentation, fix a few bugs, adjust some nit-picks, cull dependencies and set up proper CMake with a Linux build using the experience from developing [UTL](https://github.com/DmitriBogdanov/UTL).

 ## License